 The Steamship has boiler failure and will hopefully be back up and running by 2022.
 We are currently running an S.O.S.
-Save Our Steamship appeal and would welcome any support that you can provide.
+Save Our Steamship appeal and would welcome any support that you can provide, see the appeal website.

 Do we need to wear a face mask during a cruise?

-To comply with current Government guidelines, you will need to wear a face mask whilst on any of our cruises unless you have an exemption for health reasons.
+To comply with current Government guidelines, you will need to wear a face mask whilst inside on any of our cruises unless you have an exemption for health reasons.
 Passengers outside no longer need to wear masks.